ArduPilot/companion/GSoC2018/OctomapPlanner/readme.rst

 Before launching the code you may want to edit a few parameters like start and goal location This can be done by editing the planner_params.yaml file inside the config folder

-Finally, launch the planner code by executing this from the arduplanner folder
+Finally, launch the planner code by executing this from the OctomapPlanner folder

 ::